tshi04/NATS/README.md

 ## Problems and Todos

-- The following combinations failed during the training after several epochs.
+- Some models failed during the training after several epochs.
+For example, on CNN/Daily Mail dataset,
 ```
 concat + temporal
 concat + temporal + attn_decoder